leigh-hackspace/website-hugo/content/membership/index.md

 We suggest that you [visit the hackspace]({{< ref "/visit" >}}) in person before you commit to be a member.
 This will allow you to see the space, understand what is available, and how it can work for you.
 We have further information on our [wiki](https://wiki.leighhack.org/membership/joining/).

-All memberships are collected on the 1st of the month, but if you wish to arrange an alternative date then please [contact us](mailto:info@leighhack.org).
+All memberships are collected within 5 working days of signing up, but if you wish to arrange an alternative date then please [contact us](mailto:info@leighhack.org).